Section 16 and 16.1 – Official languages of Canada

 3. The Official Languages Act, 1988 an example of use by Parliament of the principle of advancement

-The Official Languages Act of 1988 constitutes an example of the advancement of language rights through legislative means provided for in subsection 16(3) of the Charter.
+The Official Languages Act of 1988 constitutes an example of the advancement of language rights through legislative means provided for in section 16(3) of the Charter.
 (Beaulac at paragraph 22)

 Certain provisions of the Official Languages Act clearly constitute an advancement of language rights as they provide rights that are specifically covered in the language rights provisions found in the Charter.
 Here are a few examples: